N0SO/moqputils/README.md

    the command line functions for now.
 2. Use the cd command to swithc into the moqputils directory in a command window.
 You can run all of the utilities from there.
-3. You can see options for each utility by entering:
+3. You can see options for each utility by entering:<br/>
-   '''
    ./utility-name --help.
-Example:
+Example:<br/>
-    python ./mqpcategory --help
+    python ./mqpcategory --help<br/>
-    usage: mqpcategory [-h] [-v] [-c CALLSIGN] [-d DIGITAL] [-U VHF] [-i INPUTPATH] moqpcategory - Determine which Missouri QSO Party Award category a Cabrillo Format log file is in.
-Based on 2019 MOQP rules optional arguments:
+    usage: mqpcategory [-h] [-v] [-c CALLSIGN] [-d DIGITAL] [-U VHF] [-i INPUTPATH]<br/>
+    moqpcategory - Determine which Missouri QSO Party Award category a Cabrillo Format log file is in.
+Based on 2019 MOQP rules<br/>
+    optional arguments:<br/>
-             -h, --help            show this help message and exit -v, --version         show program's version number and exit -c CALLSIGN, --callsign CALLSIGN
+             -h, --help            show this help message and exit<br/>
+             -v, --version         show program's version number and exit<br/>
+             -c CALLSIGN, --callsign CALLSIGN<br/>
               CALLSIGN in MOQP database to summarize.
-Entering allcalls = all calls in database -d DIGITAL, --digital DIGITAL
+Entering allcalls = all calls in database<br/>
+             -d DIGITAL, --digital DIGITAL<br/>
              Summarize digital QSOs only for CALLSIGN in MOQP database.
-Entering allcalls = all calls in database
+Entering allcalls = all calls in database<br/>
              -U VHF, --vhf VHF     Summarize VHF QSOs only for CALLSIGN in MOQP database.
-Entering allcalls = all calls in database
+Entering allcalls = all calls in database<br/>
-             -i INPUTPATH, --inputpath INPUTPATH
+             -i INPUTPATH, --inputpath INPUTPATH<br/>
-              Specifies the path to the folder that contains the log files to summarize.
+              Specifies the path to the folder that contains the log files to summarize. <br/>
-     '''

 SCORING THE QSO PARTY, STEP-BY-STEP.
 1. Install the utilities as described above.
 2. Setup a new MySQL database to hold your data.
 We recommend using phpMyAdmin and importing the sample database.
 3. Open a terminal window in the moqputils folder.
 4. Note where the raw CABRILLO format log files reside.
 Logs MUST BE in CABRILLO format.
-    5. You can pre-check each logfile for errors by running: python ./mqpcategory -i path-to-log-file This will check the logfile without loading it into the database and show you a report in CSV format, which you can load into a spreadsheet like MSExcel.
+5. You can pre-check each logfile for errors by running:<br/>
+   python ./mqpcategory -i path-to-log-file<br/>
+   This will check the logfile without loading it into the database and show you a report in CSV format, which you can load into a spreadsheet like MSExcel.<br/>
-       example:
+   example:<br/>
-           python ./mqpcategory -i /home/data/moqploags/W0MA.LOG
+           python ./mqpcategory -i /home/data/moqploags/W0MA.LOG<br/>
        this will evaluate only the single log file W0MA.LOG.
-Entering the following will perform the summary in ALL .LOG files in the folder: python ./mqpcategory -i /home/data/moqploags/
+Entering the following will perform the summary in ALL .LOG files in the folder:<br/>
+           python ./mqpcategory -i /home/data/moqploags/<br/>
        the ending slash is important!

    Review this output for errors - you may want to consider rejecting logs that have excessive errors and ask the submitters to correct the errors, or edit the files yourself to correct minor defects.

    If you choose to edit the logs, it is recommended that you preserve the original log as submitted for history, and perform edits on a copy of the log in another folder.
    Things to look for include:
-          A. CABRILLO HEADER info.
+   - CABRILLO HEADER info.
 Especially the LOCATION: and all CATEGORY-XXXX: tags.
              This information is what will determine which MOQP category the station fits into.
 Many operators edit the fields and change the data to non- standard values.
 For the QSO Party, all stations should make LOCATION: their